openfisca/openfisca-doc/openfisca-web-api/endpoints.md

 * method: GET
 * query string parameters:
   * `name` (string, multi-valuated, default: null): the name(s) of the parameters to return.
 If null all the known parameters are returned.
-  * `instant` (a [JSON instant](./input-output-data.md#instants), default: null): if given, returns the legislation parameters at this instant.
+  * `instant` (see [periods and instants](../periodsinstants.md), default: null): if given, returns the legislation parameters at this instant.
 Can only be used in conjunction with the `name` query string parameter.
 * JSON response structure:
   * `country_package_name` (string): the name of the Python package containing the tax and benefit system of the country loaded by the Web API.
     Example: `"openfisca_france"`.